jamesdabbs/pi-base/README.md

 ### TODO

+* Index es documents async
+* Launch with description editing only

+* Figure out why trait specs are failing when run en masse, but not individually
 * Prefetch all relevant traits when checking a theorem against a space
-* Index es documents async
 * Test sucker_punch
 * ES
   - More specific scoring, indexing, boost name > description, theorem names